 Users may conduct only legal activity while using library resources and services.
 Nothing in this statement prevents the library from exercising its right to enforce the Library's Patron Code of Conduct, protect its facilities, network, and equipment from harm, or prevent the use of library facilities and equipment for illegal purposes.
 The Library can electronically monitor public computers and external access to its network and reserves the right to do so when a violation of law or library policy is suspected.
-Library employees are authorized to take immediate action to protect the security of library users, staff, facilities, computers and the network.
-This includes contacting law enforcement authorities and providing information that may identify the individual(s) perpetrating a violation.
+Library employees are authorized to take immediate action to protect the security of library users, staff, facilities, computers and providing information that may identify the individual(s) perpetrating a violation.

-Release of information Only the Library Director or the Library Board of Directors, after conferring with legal counsel, is authorized to accept or comply with subpoenas, warrants, court orders, or other investigatory documents directed to the library or pertaining to library property.
+Release of information

+Only the Library Director or the Library Board of Directors, after conferring with legal counsel, is authorized to accept or comply with subpoenas, warrants, court orders, or other investigatory documents directed to the library or pertaining to library property.